 The integration of CPS into the daily practice of a community pharmacy produces a dilemma resulting from the nature of its operating environment.
-In practice, the community pharmacy operating environment is not exclusively health care or patient focused; the retail context of community pharmacy presents a unique challenge.26-28 It merges the commercial necessity to run a financially viable and accountable business with the need to configure operations to meet appropriate standards of professional conduct and competence.29 Economic, regulatory and organizational frameworks influence the role of community pharmacies as a health care retailer.28 Change for community pharmacy implicates interaction with external stakeholders (e.g. government bodies, consumers, universities, pharmaceutical industry and influencing parties).
+In practice, the community pharmacy operating environment is not exclusively health care or patient focused; the retail context of community pharmacy presents a unique challenge.
+It merges the commercial necessity to run a financially viable and accountable business with the need to configure operations to meet appropriate standards of professional conduct and competence.
+Economic, regulatory and organizational frameworks influence the role of community pharmacists through setting standards and commercial limitations of pharmacies as a health care retailer.
+Change for community pharmacy implicates interaction with external stakeholders (e.g. government bodies, consumers, universities, pharmaceutical industry and influencing parties).